 Yes, he did.
 But look at how that turned out.

-If you found this article interesting, then you might want to check out the following:
+If you found this article interesting, then you might like the following: